 Note that despite being interested in your brand, they may still bounce and become competitors’ customers.
 That’s why you should nurture them with promotions and account-based marketing.

 4. Transactional = Service/Loyalty

 The transactional intent signal is for sure your favorite one, since it means that potential customers are about to place an order.
 They are the closest to the required conversion and deserve a lot of attention from the sales and marketing team.
 You can give these leads a personalized promotion like a 10% discount on the product added to favorites.
 It should help to retain customers and nudge them to convert.

 After a transaction, these buyers may stay with your brand and become loyal customers.
 They will keep coming back directly to your store with a powerful navigational or transactional intent.

 Factors that Influence a Consumer’s Likelihood to Buy Your Products

 Most companies aim to gain insight into what affects the buying intent to better meet their customers’ expectations.
-The demand for reliable buyer intent data inspires researchers to study factors that make people place an order from a specific company.
+The demand for reliable buyer intent data (we’ve talked about it in depth here) inspires researchers to study factors that make people place an order from a specific company.
 For example, recent research shows that social commerce constructs, trust, and online behavioral advertising have the most impact.
 Other studies list economy, necessity, and reliability as key factors.